 Meghan’s close friend had this to say about shopping for the couple’s wedding gift

 According to one of Markle’s close friends, shopping for her wedding gift will be a piece of cake.
 This is because she’s not overly focused on accumulating things, according to actress Priyanka Chopra, who has been friends with Markle since 2016.

 “From what I have known of Meghan she is not someone who is materialistic.
 If you give her a book, she will be happy, as long as it’s thoughtful,” said Chopra in an interview with E!
 News.

 Those who have difficulty finding the right gift will likely breathe a sigh of relief.
-That’s because Markle and Prince Harry might ask well-wishers for donations instead of traditional wedding gifts.
+That’s because Markle and Prince Harry have asked well-wishers for donations instead of traditional wedding gifts.

 Next: They won’t be the first royal couple to ask for donations.

 Prince William and Kate Middleton requested donations when they got married in 2011.
 During that time, they set up the Charitable Gift Fund.